Stonesjtu/go-docker/README.md

 ## CNI integration

 Network plugins allows to assign a job to a network (public/user/project) and assign an IP per container, avoiding port mapping.
 The choice of networks supported depends on the plugin.
-The weave plugin only support the public network at this time.
+The provided network plugins only support the public network at this time.

 In public network, all containers are in the same sub network and can dialog with each other.
 In user or project network, containers are placed in a network where only containers from the same user or project can talk to each other.